nocobase/website/content/articles/14-ai-low-code-platforms-github/index.md

 ![Onlook.png](https://static-docs.nocobase.com/Onlook-bnn4iz.png)

-**What makes Onlook different is that its core capability is “AI-generated UI interfaces.”**
+What makes Onlook different is that its core capability is “AI-generated UI interfaces.”

 With natural language or wireframes, AI can automatically generate page layouts, UI components, and even React code.
-These tools sit between **design platforms** and **frontend low-code development**, focusing on **AI-assisted UI creation**.
+These tools sit between design platforms and frontend low-code development, focusing on AI-assisted UI creation.

 ## **Tools That Span More Than One Category — Such as NocoBase**